ixhbinphoenix/manyullyn/README.md

 ## Setup
 First, clone the git repository using `git clone https://github.com/ixhbinphoenix/manyullyn.git` Configure all files ending with .example.json (except tokens and the app part of config.json, we will get to that later) and remove the .example from their name.
-To start the bot, run `npm run start`.
+To start the bot, run `npm start`.
 For the bot to work, you'll have to setup Authentication first.

 ## Authentication
 Now, we'll have to setup authentication for the Twitch API.